-- person attending the meeting may use any appropriate communication method, including the Internet, to publish or share the recorded material.
-This would include the use of social media. - Any person wishing to record a public meeting is not required to give the local authority prior notice although they are encouraged to do so in order that reasonable facilities can be provided. - No one is entitled to record or report the proceedings of a meeting if the meeting has moved into Part 2 to consider confidential or exempt business.
-In such circumstances, the public and press would, as now, be required to leave the meeting and to deactivate and/or remove any recording or communications equipment. - Any person recording or reporting a meeting may not use flash photography or intrusive lighting, or move around the room, or ask any of the participants at the meeting to repeat something they have said.
+- 34 Any person wishing to record a public meeting is not required to give the local authority prior notice although they are encouraged to do so in order that reasonable facilities can be provided. - 35 No one is entitled to record or report the proceedings of a meeting if the meeting has moved into Part 2 to consider confidential or exempt business.
+In such circumstances, the public and press would, as now, be required to leave the meeting and to deactivate and/or remove any recording or communications equipment. - 36 Any person recording or reporting a meeting may not use flash photography or intrusive lighting, or move around the room, or ask any of the participants at the meeting to repeat something they have said.
 They may not cause excessive noise when installing or moving equipment.
 They may not give an oral commentary during the meeting.
-All of these activities would serve to disrupt proceedings and anyone acting in a disruptive manner may be excluded from the meeting. - Any person recording or reporting a meeting may not film any children or vulnerable adults present at the meeting, or any member of the public who objects to being filmed. - Anyone wishing to record or report on meetings should be warned at the outset that the law of defamation will apply, as well as the law relating to public order offences.
+All of these activities would serve to disrupt proceedings and anyone acting in a disruptive manner may be excluded from the meeting. - 37 Any person recording or reporting a meeting may not film any children or vulnerable adults present at the meeting, or any member of the public who objects to being filmed. - 38 Anyone wishing to record or report on meetings should be warned at the outset that the law of defamation will apply, as well as the law relating to public order offences.
 They should also be reminded that freedom of speech should be exercised with personal and social responsibility, showing respect and tolerance towards the views of others.
 The Chair or person presiding at the meeting would be expected to give this advice with the support of officers.